 Medical student conversations is your chance to hear from those who have successfully made the transition from premed to med student.
 You'll get an inside glimpse as to what medical school is really about.

-What I did was speak with my peers in medical school and just asked them open-ended questions and let the conversation flow accordingly.
-Some of the students focus more on surviving medical school while others go into detail about the process of just getting there.
+What I did was speak with my friends in medical school and asked them open-ended questions to get the conversation started.

 Honestly, you are really going to enjoy the stories that follow and it may change your outlook on being a premed student.
 For some it may fuel your motivation to become a doctor, for others it may tell you that you need to be working much harder in your premed classes.
 While others may finally see what medical school is all about and have any myths dispelled.